-Brief Description of Program Deficiency m C.4.e.1.
-Implemen t the Affirmative Action n Plan for Individuals with Disabilities? [see 29 CFR §1614.203(d); MD-715, Objective Establish a pro- cess for implementing ng the Affirmative Action Plan for Individuals with Disabilities.
-Target Date Dec 30, 2018 Completion Date Target Date Completion Date Planned Activity Oct 30, 2018 EEO, CSOSA's OHR and PSA's OHCM begin to formulate viable plans to implement the Affirmative Action Plan for Individuals with Disabilities.
-Oct 30, 2018 Explore the current usage of the Agency's Schedule A database and identify methods or processes to increase usage of the database.
-Planned Activities Jan 30, 2019 Provide training to all hiring managers on the use of hiring authorities that take disability into account.
+Brief Description of Program Deficiency C.4.e.1.
+Implemen t the Affirmative Action n Plan for Individuals with Disabilities? [see 29 CFR §1614.203(d); MD-715, Objective Continue imple menting the Affirma ative Action Plan for Individuals with Disabilities.
+Target Date Dec 30, 2018 Completion Date Target Date Completion Date Planned Activity Planned Activities Oct 30, 2018 EEO, CSOSA's OHR and PSA's OHCM began to formulate viable plans to implement the Affirmative Action Plan for Individuals with Disabilities.
+Oct 30, 2018 Continue to explore the current usage of the Agency's Schedule A database and identify methods or processes to increase usage of the database.
+Jan 30, 2019 Provide training to all hiring managers on the use of hiring authorities that take disability into account.
 Training should also include upward mobility strategies for PWD.
-Jan 30, 2019 When individuals apply for a position under a hiring authority that takes disability into account (e.g., Schedule A, 30% Disabled Veteran), create a standardized process for determining if the individual is eligible for appointment under such authority.
+Feb 28, 2019 When individuals apply for a position under a hiring authority that takes disability into account (e.g., Schedule A, 30% Disabled Veteran), create a standardized process for determining if the individual is eligible for appointment under such authority.
 If so, forward the individual's application to the relevant hiring officials with an explanation of how and when the individual may be appointed.
-Fiscal Year Accomplishment 2022 The Agency expects to continue its outreach efforts as well as work on developing training on hiring authorities that take disability into account.
-2019 The Agency had preliminary discussions.
-Accomplishments 2020 The Agency exp ects to continue these discussions into the next fiscal year. - 2021 The Agency realized the limitations of its current database system and began discussing ways to reconstruct the system.
+Fiscal Year Accomplishment 2019 The Agency had preliminary discussions.
+2023 In FY 2023, the Agency plans to continue its outreach efforts and its work in developing training on flexible hiring authorities.
+Accomplishments 2022 The Agency continued its outreach efforts, including by using social media to connect with people with disabilities and organizations that serve people with disabilities.
+2020 The Agency exp ects to continue these discussions into the next fiscal year.
+2021 The Agency realized the limitations of its current database system and began discussing ways to reconstruct the system.
 The Agency also began to expand outreach to organizations that serve people with disabilities and began exploring the use of social media to connect with people with disabilities and organizations that serve people with disabilities.